 Methods: This descriptive correlative study conducted on 173 emergency department nurses in Tabriz, Iran.
 Data were collected through a professional independence questionnaire and a moral distress questionnaire, then analyzed using SPSS 13 software with descriptive and inferential statistics.

-Results: The results showed that the level of professional independence of emergency room nurses was in low level (83.20±16.90), and the level of moral distress of subjects was moderate (7.43±3.52).
-The results also indicated a significant negative relationship between professional independence and the severity (p<o.oo1) and frequency of moral distress (p=0.018) in emergency nurses.
+Results: The results showed that the level of professional independence of emergency nurses was in low level (83.20±16.90), and the moral distress was moderate (7.43±3.52).
+The results also indicated a significant negative relationship between professional independence and the frequency of moral distress (p=0.018).
+Bivariate analysis using the Pearson correlation showed the professional autonomy was significant with the frequency and the intensity of moral stress.
+Also three multiple regression moral showed age statistically significantly predicted frequency, intensity and overall moral distress.

-Conclusion: Lack of autonomy and decision-making power make it difficult for nurses to function effectively and efficiently, which leads to moral distress.
-Increasing the professional independence of emergency room nurses can reduce moral distress.
+Conclusion: Lack of autonomy make it difficult for nurses to function effectively and efficiently, which leads to moral distress.
+Increasing the professional independence as well as, using elder nurses in emergency departments beside younger nurses reduce the exposure of nurses to moral distress.

 1. Introduction